 Q.4: Why are there only three Self-service Library Stations?

-A.4: The Self-service Library Stations are operating on a trial basis at this stage.
-Three trial points were selected to collect data for analysis of public demand for the service and evaluation of the cost-effectiveness.
+A.4: The Self-service Library Stations are currently operating only on a trial basis to collect data for analysis of public demand for the service and evaluation of the cost-effectiveness.

-Q.5: Are services provided by Self-service Library Stations available to memebrs of the public who do not have a library card?
+Q.5: Are services provided by Self-service Library Stations available to readers who do not have a library card?

-A.5: To borrow library materials, including those of the Self-service Library Stations, a library card issued by the HKPL is required.
-Members of the public who wish to apply for a library card may submit a completed application form at any branch of the HKPL with supporting documents.
-They may also apply for the use of their smart ID cards for library services.
-For details of the application for a library card and the use of smart ID cards for library services, please visit the HKPL website at www.hkpl.gov.hk.
+A.5: To borrow library materials, including those of the Self-service Library Stations, a valid library card issued by the HKPL is required.
+Readers who wish to apply for a library card may submit a completed application form at any branch of the HKPL with supporting documents.
+They may also apply for the use of their identity cards for library services.
+For details of the application for a library card and the use of identity cards for library services, please visit the HKPL website at www.hkpl.gov.hk.

-Q.7: Why are patrons not allowed to reserve library materials of Self-service Library Stations or make requests for library materials that are not on display at the stations?
+Q.7: Why are readers not allowed to reserve library materials of Self-service Library Stations or make requests for library materials that are not on display at the stations?